Chair & Fox Associate Professor of Marketing

 Masters of Business Administration, Ohio University

-Bachelors of Business Administration, Ohio University
+Bachelors of Business Administration - Marketing and Management, Ohio University

 Retail sales interactions, consumer ritual behaviors, customer service, interpersonal communications, tourism, higher education, assessment of learning.